matteo-rizzo/kuzushiji-recognition/README.md

-# CognitiveServices
+# Kuzushiji-recognition
-Didactic project of the Cognitive Services course of the Computer Science master's degree of University of Padua (Italy).
+The Kaggle page of the competition can be found here: https://www.kaggle.com/c/kuzushiji-recognition.

 ## Working environment